ELYXAN/ELYXAN/README.md

 - 👋 Hi, I’m @ELYXAN
-- 👀 I’m interested in Python and Javascript Programming
+- 👀 Python and C
-- 🌱 I’m currently learning Javascript
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: Was top 500 in Overwatch 1 😜
+- 🪄 Pentester

 <!---
 ELYXAN/ELYXAN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.